lemaetech/http-multipart-formdata/README.md

 # http-mutlipart-formdata

-A libary which enables file uploads in ocaml web applications.
+A library which enables HTTP file uploads in ocaml web applications.
 HTTP file upload requests are generally encoded as `multipart/form-data` media content type.
 The library provides a simple api to parse and process such requests.

 The parser implements HTTP `multipart/form-data` standard as defined in [RFC 7578](https://tools.ietf.org/html/rfc7578).